 The Chase Sapphire Preferred is a VISA Signature card.
 That gets you access to the Visa Signature hotel program.
 Here are the benefits if you book through the Visa Signature website:

-We used this program to a the great discount on our room at the Waldorf=Astoria in Manhattan.
+We used this program to get a great discount on our room at the Waldorf=Astoria in Manhattan.

 Points are worth 1.25 cents each when using the Chase portal